D1A Logo

 Elementary Grade Report

-*D1A reserves the right to refuse acceptance of any credits we deem questionable.
+*D1A reserves the right to refuse any credits deemed questionable.

 Elementary Grade Report